Benitha-1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 753 hello: script that sets the mode of the file hello to this: -rwxr-x-wx. chmod --reference=olleh hello: script that sets the mode of the file hello the same as olleh’s mode. chmod -R ugo+X .: script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+chmod 753 hello: script that sets the mode of the file hello to this: -rwxr-x-wx. chmod --reference=olleh hello: script that sets the mode of the file hello the same as olleh’s mode. chmod -R ugo+X .: script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 dir_holberton: script that creates a directory called my_dir with permissions 751 in the working directory.